mongodb/docs-realm/examples/cpp/README.md

 }
 ```

-To verify your new example works, from the `/build` directory, run `make`and then
+To verify your new example works, from the `/build` directory, run `cmake --build .` and then
 [run the tests](https://github.com/mongodb/docs-realm/tree/master/examples/cpp#run-the-tests)
 again.

 ## Build and Run for Xcode

-If you want to use Xcode for breakpoints and debugging, you can build
+If you want to use Xcode for breakpoints, debugging, and easy symbol lookup,
-the project to run in Xcode.
+you can build the project to run in Xcode.

 From the `/build` directory, run CMake with a `-G Xcode` flag: